vietdung1102/STOCKS-PROJECT/README.md

 VN30 has 12 different industries, with the banking industry accounts for nearly half (46.67%) of VN's structure with 14 stocks, followed by the real estate industry with 3 stocks (10%) and food & beverage with 3 stocks (10%)

 The stock filter helps filter Top N stocks that meet the criteria of % price increase, % price decrease, trading volume and valuation criteria P/E, P/B, helping investors have many options to choose suitable investment opportunities.Investors can track price charts and analyze financial indicators to identify market trends and the performance of each stock over time.
-This helps make more accurate investment decisions.

 In 2024,net revenue, pre-tax and after-tax income all increased by approximately 20%, demonstrating that FPT manages operating costs very effectively and optimally.
 This is also seen through profitability indicators, when all three indicators have been flat for a very long period.
 Regarding financial situation: FPT maintains a debt/equity ratio of approximately 50% and does not fluctuate too much over the years.
 The company also has payment ratios greater than 1, showing its ability to meet maturing debts, with low risk of default.